IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * One or more nodes are usually dedicated to running applications, while one or more nodes are reserved only for the control plane
 * Multiple replicas of control plane components can run on multiple pods to provide redundancy

-To read more about Kubernetes, go to the official [Kuberenetes documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).
+To read more about Kubernetes including the official definition, go to the official [Kuberenetes documentation](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

-### How Kubernetes works
+## How Kubernetes works
 * Kubernetes automates the lifecycle of an app, such as a static web server
 * Without state, any of the app instances are interchangeable
   * Because the server is not tracking the state, or storing input or data of any kind, when once instance fails, Kubernetes can replace it with another.